knightsUCF/CarRacing/Log.md

+# Score and Loot Implementation

+So here is the simple score script, which just writes the score to the screen.
+We attach this score script to the game object "Score" in the hierarchy, which is under the HUD game object, which also contains the movements controls, gas pedal, turning, etc.

+         using System.Collections;
+         using System.Collections.Generic;
+         using UnityEngine;
+         using UnityEngine.UI;

+         public class Score : MonoBehaviour
+         {

+             public Text score;

+             public void Set(int amount)
+             {
+                 score.text = amount.ToString();
+             }
+         }

+Then the rest of the functionality which connects loot with scoring can be found in DetectCollision.cs.
+Like we mentioned in the DetectCollision script comments, we can scan here for all types of loot based on the loot tag and reward the player accordingly.

+         using System.Collections;
+         using System.Collections.Generic;
+         using UnityEngine;

+         public class DetectCollision : MonoBehaviour
+         {

+             State state;
+             Score score;

+             private void Start()
+             {
+                 state = FindObjectOfType<State>();
+                 score = FindObjectOfType<Score>();
+             }

+             private void OnTriggerEnter(Collider c)
+             {

+                 if (c.gameObject.tag == "Car") state.game = State.Game.Over;

+                 if (c.gameObject.tag == "Loot")
+                 {
+                     score.Set(state.score += 10);
+                     Destroy(c.gameObject);
+                 }

+                 // later we will have different types of tags, so LootBonusPoints, LootHealth, etc, and just add things here based on the type
+             }

+         }

 # Loot

 So instead of putting the OnTriggerEnter() functionality in a Loot.cs script, instead we put this in DetectCollision.cs, since Loot is a type of collision anyway.